 Trust me, if there was anything that we “allergic reactors” could do to stop having our allergies, we would!
 Everybody has their own unique needs, and we should encourage the idea that allergies are simply one of those.

-As teachers, our job is a never-ending combination of planning, organizing, listening, educating, engaging and collaborating.
-You may never have realized that “food allergy protector” would be added to your job description, but along with numerous other hidden talents that collect behind the “teacher” title, this newer one is just as significant.
+For teachers, the job is a never-ending combination of planning, organizing, listening, educating, engaging and collaborating.
+You may never have realized that “food allergy protector” would be added to your job description.
+But along with numerous other hidden talents that collect behind the “teacher” title, this newer one is just as significant.

 Allie Bahn is a teacher and allergy advocate, who lives with multiple allergies and asthma.
-She is the founder of the website MissAllergicReactor.com, where more of her work can be seen.
+She is the founder of the travel and dining website MissAllergicReactor.com.